Skip to content

 How can my healthcare provider tell if I have scleroderma?

 Your healthcare provider will ask you about your symptoms and medical history.
 They will perform a physical examination and look for any changes in the appearance of your skin.
 Your healthcare provider may want to remove a tiny sample of your skin (biopsy) to examine it under a microscope.
-They may also order a blood test to check for antibodies that suggest scleroderma, or other tests to see if any internal organs have been affected.
+They may also order a blood test to check for antibodies or other tests to see if any internal organs have been affected.
+All of this helps to determine if you have scleroderma.

 TREATMENT